Electoral history of Al Gore: General election

-In the general election, Gore and Lieberman faced Texas Governor George W. Bush and Dick Chaney, United States Secretary of Defense under George H. W. Bush.
-Despite winning the popular vote, Gore narrowly lost the state of Florida putting Bush just over the 270 electoral votes required to win the presidency.
-Gore initially gave a concession speech, however he retracted it after a recount was ordered.
+In the general election, Gore and Lieberman faced Texas Governor George W. Bush and Dick Cheney, United States Secretary of Defense under George H. W. Bush.
+Despite winning the popular vote, Gore narrowly lost the state of Florida, putting Bush just over the 270 electoral votes required to win the presidency.
+Gore initially gave a concession speech; he retracted it after a recount was ordered.
 However, the Supreme Court's 5–4 decision in Bush v.
-Gore ruled the recount unconstitutional saying it violated the Equal Protection Clause of the United States Constitution.
+Gore ruled the recount unconstitutional, saying it violated the Equal Protection Clause of the United States Constitution.
 On December 13, Gore conceded a second time.

-Some Democrats attributed Gore's loss to the presence of third party candidate Ralph Nader of the Green Party causing a "spoiler effect" detracting from Gore's vote count in Florida and New Hampshire.
-His loss has also been attributed to the potentially misleading design of the butterfly ballots used in Palm Beach County, Florida, which heavily leans towards the Democrats, causing Gore voters to accidently vote for Reform Party candidate Pat Buchanan.Note: A faithless elector from Washington, D.C. abstained from voting in protest.
+Some Democrats attributed Gore's loss to the presence of third party candidate Ralph Nader of the Green Party causing a "spoiler effect" which detracted from Gore's vote count in Florida and New Hampshire.
+His loss has also been attributed to the potentially misleading design of the butterfly ballots used in Palm Beach County, Florida, which heavily leans toward the Democrats, causing Gore voters to accidentally vote for Reform Party candidate Pat Buchanan.Note: A faithless elector from Washington, D.C. abstained from voting in protest.